 - Snap test is very accurate.

-In practical terms, because of the sensitivity of the sensors and the tight testing conditions already mentioned, at the eyepiece the two intra- and extrafocal images are very similar.
+In practical terms, because of the sensitivity of the sensors and the strict testing conditions already mentioned, at the eyepiece the two intra- and extrafocal images are very similar.

 The Cassegrain is a design with an intrinsic high degree of correction, although it works best at high focal ratios (f/15-f/20).
 It was not possible for me to find precise data from the manufacturer, probably fearful of reverse engineering by some competitor, regarding the focal ratio of the primary, which from my calculations should be equal to or slightly higher than f/3 , nor about backfocus which I estimated at around 25 cm.
 The fully illuminated field was instead communicated to me by Agena, resulting in it being equal to 15 mm.